+HOME PRESERVATION WEATHERIZATION CRITICAL HOME REPAIR Howe preservation: Exterior work that includes painting, patching, minor repair, landscaping and replacement of exterior building materials for maintaining good or sound condition.
 Weatherization: Work done to improve the energy efficiency and indoor air quality of a structure.
 The scope of work of a weatherization project is defined by a comprehensive energy audit and on testing the home upon completion.
-It should include a homeowner education component.

-CRITICAL HOME REPAIR

-Critical home repair: Extensive interior or exterior work performed to address health and safety issues or code violations.
-Critical home repairs include such activities as changing or repairing materials or components; reconfiguring a space; making a modification for accessibility; or installing or extending plumbing, mechanical or electrical systems on an existing structure.
+It should include a homeowner education Critical home repair: Extensive interior or exterior work performed to address health and safety issues or code violations.
+Critical home repairs include such activities as changing or repairing materials or components; reconfiguring a space; making a modification for accessibility; or installing or extending plumbing, mechanical or electrical component. systems on an existing structure.